sypsyp97/diffct/docs/source/iterative_reco_fan_example.rst

 Fan Beam Iterative Reconstruction
 =================================

-This example demonstrates gradient-based iterative reconstruction for 2D fan beam CT using the differentiable `FanProjectorFunction` from `diffct`.
+This example demonstrates 2D fan beam iterative reconstruction using the differentiable `FanProjectorFunction` and `FanBackprojectorFunction` from `diffct`.

 Overview
 --------